RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/AnalysisContainer_8cpp.md

       }
     }

+    /// Collect signal predictions from other threads and add to this one,
-    void AnalysisContainer::collect_and_add_signal()
+    /// for all analyses for the current collider void AnalysisContainer::collect_and_add_signal()
     {
       collect_and_add_signal(current_collider);
     }

+    /// Scale results for specific analysis
     void AnalysisContainer::scale(str collider_name, str analysis_name, double xsec_per_event)
     {
       analyses_map[collider_name][analysis_name]->scale(xsec_per_event);
     }

-    void AnalysisContainer::scale(str collider_name, double xsec_per_event)
+    /// Scale results for all analyses for given collider void AnalysisContainer::scale(str collider_name, double xsec_per_event)
     {
       for (auto& analysis_pointer_pair : analyses_map[collider_name])